Detecting and Managing Errors

 While SDL_SetError()

-is primarily used internally by SDL functions, you can also use it in your own code if you want to reuse SDL's error reporting system for your own custom errors.
+is primarily used internally by SDL functions, we can also use it in our own code if we want to use SDL's error reporting system.

-This can be useful when you want to use a consistent error handling mechanism throughout your application, even for non-SDL related errors:
+This can be useful when we want to use a consistent error-handling mechanism throughout our project, even for non-SDL related errors:

 #include <SDL.h>